 Reporting an incident of sexual misconduct or gender based violence may help to prevent another incident of sexual misconduct.
-If an individual reports the incident, it does not mean that the reporting individual must proceed with a formal complaint with the university or a criminal complaint.
-Immediately following an incident, the individual should try to write down everything she or he remembers about the incident, including the physical description of the suspect(s) and any further information about the identity or location of the suspect(s).
+If an individual reports the incident, it does not mean that the reporting individual must proceed with a criminal complaint.
+Immediately following an incident, the individual should try to write down everything they remember about the incident, including the physical description of the suspect(s) and any further information about the identity or location of the suspect(s).

 Due to the sensitive nature of sexual assault, relationship violence, and stalking, survivors may choose to report these crimes confidentially or anonymously.
-Any victim, witness or third party may report confidentially to the Dean of Student Affairs, to the Associate Dean of Student Affairs, to the Director of Employee Relations or by filling out the Anonymous Crime Report form, available online or in paper form located in the first floor hallway adjacent to the main stairway in Lander Hall, the Library near the quit side wall, in the Wilderman Hall lobby or, outside Farragut Inn Classroom 103.
-The university is required by law to respond to all allegations of sexual misconduct, including sexual assault, dating or domestic violence, and stalking.
+Any victim, witness or third party may report confidentially to the Dean of Student Affairs, to the Associate Dean of Student Affairs, to the Director of Employee Relations or by filling out the Anonymous Crime Report form, (http://facilities.tu.edu/safety/Anonymous%20Crime%20Report.html) or in paper form located in the first floor hallway adjacent to the main stairway in Lander Hall, the Library near the quiet side wall, in the Wilderman Hall lobby or, outside Farragut Inn Classroom 103.
+The university is required by law to respond to and investigate all allegations of sexual misconduct, including sexual assault, dating or domestic violence, and stalking.